whitesnowx/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `delete 2` deletes the 2nd person in the contacts.
 * `find Bernice Yu` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+* `sort p/` followed by `delete 1` deletes the 1st person in the contacts in the results of the `sort` command, which should be the person with the smallest lowest phone number.

 ### Setting a person as favourite: `fav`